hpe-dev-incubator/hpe-dev-portal/content/blog/ll-mesh-exploring-chat-service-and-factory-design-pattern.md

 2. Prompts are processed through the `invoke()` method, which interacts with the LLM to generate responses.
 3. Developers handle responses easily, focusing on application logic rather than the complexities of model interaction.

-The modular design of LL-Mesh ensures scalability and maintainability.
+The modular design of LLM Agentic Tool Mesh ensures scalability and maintainability.
 Here’s a glimpse into its structure:

 ```plaintext
 self_serve_platform/